Professional Business Plan Specialists

 Business Funders in South Africa #G ― Venture Capital Finance

 This is where private equity capital is used as seed funding for businesses considered high growth with high potential.
-You can access a detailed list of venture capital and private equity firms on the South African Venture Capital Association (SAVCA) website.
-Some funders will provide funds specifically for research and development, while others will help you finance your business, so your product is ready to market.
+The South African Venture Capital Association (SAVCA) website provides a detailed venture capital and private equity firm list.
+Some funders will provide funds specifically for research and development, while others will help you finance your business so your product is ready to market.

 Something Extra ― More about the Topic of Funding for Startup Businesses and Small Business Funding South Africa

-The one thing to remember is that small business funding, and startup business funding is designed specifically for small businesses.
-That means they do not follow the traditional banking model where a client would need to put up surety (collateral) to receive funds.
+The one thing to remember is that small business funding and startup business funding are designed specifically for small businesses.
+That means they do not follow the traditional banking model where a client must put up surety (collateral) to receive funds.
 Small business funding works so businesses that don’t yet have the capital or assets to provide surety can still access funds using new-age technology.
 Depending on your needs and your type of business, there is a type of funding out there that suits you.

 Many people will ask why it is expensive compared to traditional bank finance.
 The reason is that financers often rely only on technology to make credit decisions.
 They are essentially ‘guessing’ (using very complicated algorithms) how risky a business is.
 Often, they will extend business cash without any surety or collateral.
 That means these loans are riskier for lenders and, therefore, more expensive than a bank loan where there is always collateral on the table.

-However, because of the advancement in technology and financers having experience in the South African market, the interest rate (or set fees) on small business loans is reducing.
-They are often the only (and best) solution for a small business desperate for cash to grow its business.
+However, because of technological advancements and financers’ experience in the South African market, the interest rate (or set fees) on small business loans is reducing.
+They are often the only (and best) solution for a small business desperate for cash to grow.

 Should You Consider Small Business / Startup Business Funding?